vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 - Perform new charges
 - Make refunds

-### Can Iook up an agreementId if I have the chargeId?
+### Can I look up an agreementId if I have the chargeId?

 No. There is no way to find an agreement based on a charge.
 This is information you must keep track on at your end.